Tornadoes of 2024: September 11–20 (Europe)

+September 18 (Philippines)

+An EF2 tornado struck four villages Cabatuan, Iloilo where it damaged a total of 44 houses, seven of which were destroyed.
+It also damaged several agricultural crops and school buildings.
+Total costs of the damage caused by the tornado was estimated up to ₱2 Million.

 September 25–26 (Europe)

 On the morning of September 25, an unrated tornado was observed near Pirveli Guripuli, Georgia.
 The same day, five tornadoes struck France, Germany, and the Netherlands, the strongest of which was an IF1.5 tornado that struck forested areas near Gremmendorf, Germany.
 A waterspout made landfall causing minor damage in Italy and a tornado near Svullrya, Norway flattened a forest, earning an IF1.5 rating.
 The next day, two more waterspouts made landfall in Italy and an IF1 tornado caused minor damage in Saint-Jean-de-Losne, France.
 A few hours later, three tornadoes struck Belgium, the worst of which struck Beauvechain, this tornado ripped roofs off of houses and completely destroyed some weaker brick buildings.
 This tornado was rated IF2.5.